How to Sell a House By Owner in Tennessee

 Enlist the help of a top-rated real estate agent

 Ultimately, the services and price gains you can get with an experienced real estate agent may put more money in your pocket than FSBO.
-A proven agent is also better equipped to help you achieve your selling and moving timelines.
+A proven professional is also better equipped to help you achieve your selling and moving timelines.

 Carter recalls a couple in Corryton, northeast of Knoxville, who tried the FSBO route before turning to her for help.
 “They had it priced too high.
 And they had put it on Zillow and nowhere else.”
 The couple received no offers.
-“We came in and priced it correctly, took professional pictures and video, then put it out on our social media and all the websites.
-It sold pretty quickly.”

 Interested in such expertise?
 HomeLight can connect you to top-performing agents in your Tennessee market.
 Our free tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
 It takes only two minutes to receive your matches.